ProjectCodeMeter

 sure you don't have any open ProjectCodeMeter report files in your

-spreadsheet or browser, as these files will be updated
+spreadsheet or browser, as it prevents these files from being updated.

 describing the project and the tools available to your development

-team, as well as the actual average Price Per Hour paid to your developers.
+team, as well as the actual average gross Price Per Hour

 summary screen